fernando-cb12/ProjectTC1001S/README.md

    - Highlights textures and patterns in the image.
    - Useful for emphasizing specific visual features.

-5. **Low-pass and High-pass Filters**
+5. **Contrast Enhancement Filters**
-   - Remove specific frequency components, reducing noise or enhancing details.
+   - Improves the visibility of details by increasing the difference between light and dark regions.
-   - Used in signal processing and image analysis.
+   - Used in medical imaging, photography, and computer vision.

 ## Research Sources
 We explored the following sources to understand and compare these filters: